claudiacorreia60/sdle-1819/README.md

 # To do

-- Definir o período para guardar as mensagens
+- Definir o período para guardar as mensagens e quantas
-- Definir o período para limpar a minha estrutura de mensagens de flooding
-- Atualizar a lista de followers
-- IPs mudarem
-- Respeitar a causalidade (usar os escalares de lamport)

-# Questões

-- Podemos assumir que não há crash stop?

 # Extras